jturazzi/dev-stack/README.md

 - Portainer: Docker management.
 - Traefik: Reverse proxy.

+*Note: DNS configuration is required on your DNS server or in the hosts file to reach the services.*

 ## Configuration

 1. Copy the `.env.example` file and copy it to `.env`.